oleksandr-romashko/goit-react-hw-04-feedback/README.md

-#  goit-react-hw-02-feedback
+# goit-react-hw-04-feedback

-Part one of two of the homework for React events, state and forms topics.
+This is refactored application [goit-react-hw-02-feedback](https://github.com/oleksandr-romashko/goit-react-hw-02-feedback) using React hooks instead of classes.

-Part two ("**goit-react-hw-02-phonebook**") of this homework may be found [here](https://github.com/oleksandr-romashko/goit-react-hw-02-phonebook).
+This is a homework for React events, state, forms and React hooks topics.

 ## Live page